National Park Service Law Enforcement Rangers: Special agents

-Special agents are criminal investigators who plan and conduct investigations as part of the Investigative Services Branch (ISB) concerning possible violations of criminal and administrative provisions of the NPS and other statues under the United States Code and/or Code of Federal Regulations.
+Special agents are criminal investigators who plan and conduct investigations as part of the Investigative Services Branch (ISB) concerning possible violations of criminal and administrative provisions of the NPS and other statutes under the United States Code and/or Code of Federal Regulations.
 Special agents can be uniformed or plain clothes officers.
 Special agents often carry concealed firearms, and other defensive equipment, make arrests, carry out complex criminal investigations, present cases for prosecution to U.S. attorneys, and prepare investigative reports.
-Field agents travel a great deal and typically cover several NPS units and several states.
-Criminal investigators occasionally conduct internal and civil claim investigations.
+Special agents travel often and typically cover several NPS units and several states, and occasionally conduct internal and civil claim investigations.

 Training

 Permanently-hired law enforcement rangers and special agents receive their training through the Federal Law Enforcement Training Center (FLETC) Brunswick, Georgia, where they attend lengthy and rigorous law enforcement training within the Land Management Police Training program (LMPT) curriculum.
 Once graduated, the law enforcement ranger is then assigned a field training park and upon completion returns to their duty station park.
 Seasonally-hired law enforcement rangers receive their training through the FLETC-accredited Park Ranger Law Enforcement Academy at six colleges throughout the country; upon transition to a permanent-hire position, they attend FLETC.